encryption4genetics/pyhegp/README.md

-pyhegp is a Python library and CLI utility implementing homomorphic encryption of genotypes and phenotypes as described [Private Genomes and Public SNPs: Homomorphic Encryption of Genotypes and Phenotypes for Shared Quantitative Genetics](https://academic.oup.com/genetics/article/215/2/359/5930450).
+pyhegp is a Python library and CLI utility implementing homomorphic encryption of genotypes and phenotypes as described in [Private Genomes and Public SNPs: Homomorphic Encryption of Genotypes and Phenotypes for Shared Quantitative Genetics](https://academic.oup.com/genetics/article/215/2/359/5930450).

 # License